 The religious overtones are interesting, though.
 Roth says in the first sentence of her Author Acknowledgements: “Thank you, God, for your Son and for blessing me beyond comprehension”, so she’s clearly down with the Squad.
 There’s a very clear Point(TM) in the intellectual Erudite (read: genetics researchers, stem-cell harvesters, Galileo, etc.) being painted as control-hungry villains, pitted against the righteous, pious, and persecuted Abnegation.
 It gives me really bad vibes, actually.
 I mean the Erudites, who are clearly coded as academics and experts, are the “evil” ones, and in the world of Trump and Brexit it seems to reinforce a particularly scary position that experts are part of some kind of conspiracy to screw the everyman.
 I’m not sure if Roth intended to write a conservative religious call-to-arms, but that’s how it came across to me.

 I’m not much good at content warnings, but Divergent probably warrants a few.
 There’s a lot of violence (including some sexualised violence), a major suicide as a plot point, and plenty of other distressing shit.
 This makes it all the more baffling that it’s recommended reading for young adolescents – why are we so much more willing to let kids read about men killing each other than we are men kissing each other?
 It’s a more confronting, more violent version of The Hunger Games.
 I know it’s gross to lump all female-protagonist-dystopian-future-YA novels into the same basket, but in this case they really are very similar on a lot of levels.
-I’ve also heard Divergent has a lot in common with The Maze Runner, which is also on my reading list – stay tuned for my thoughts on that front…
+I’ve also heard Divergent has a lot in common with The Maze Runner, and I guess it does (in that they’re pretty much equally not to my taste).

 As I was putting together this review, I started to feel really guilty that I didn’t like Divergent more, like I was doing a disservice by hanging shit on something that legions of young readers really love.
 I promise, I’m not here to yuck anyone’s yums, and if you enjoyed Divergent, power to you!
 No hard feelings!
 It’s just not for me.
 I couldn’t help but laugh at times at how truly bad I found it.
 The film adaptation was no better.
 I thought it was ridiculous, but that doesn’t mean I don’t respect the fans Roth has won herself around the world, and the power that a beloved series like this can have in ensuring the continuing literacy of younger generations.
 (Please forgive me for how old that makes me sound!)
 As I said in the beginnings, elitists and snobs might look down their noses at a series like this, but I’m not one of them.
 I won’t be reading any more of Roth’s work, but I don’t begrudge anyone who finds joy in it.